laurent22/joplin/packages/server/README.md

 While the admin user can be used for synchronisation, it is recommended to create a separate non-admin user for it.
 To do so, navigate to the Users page - from there you can create a new user.
 Once this is done, you can use the email and password you specified to sync this user account with your Joplin clients.

+## Perform initial data upload to Joplin server

+This step will perform the initial upload of all the notebooks and notes to Joplin server.

+1. Select *Tools* > *Options* > *Synchronization*.
+2. Select *Joplin Server (Beta)* for the Synchronization target.
+3. Enter *http://[Joplin_server_URL]:22300/* for the Joplin Server URL.
+4. Enter the Joplin Server email and Joplin Server password.
+This can be the admin credentials, or a user specifically created for syncing.
+5. Select *Show Advanced Settings.*
+6. Select *Re-upload local data to sync target*.
+7. You will be prompted with: *"This cannot be undone.
+Do you want to continue?"*
+8. Select OK.
+9. You will be prompted with: "The app is now going to close.
+Please relaunch it to complete the process."
+10. Select OK.
+11. Relaunch Joplin.

 ## Checking the logs

 Checking the log can be done the standard Docker way: